tindyc/seedlink/README.md

 ### **Features to consider implementing in future**

   * **Image Upload**: Use Cloudinary to support image upload
-  * **Reservation**: Implement a reservation / ticketed system for users to reserve produce
+  * **Reservation**: Implement a reservation / ticketed system for users to reserve produce at the marketplace to avoid disappointments
+  * **Contact US**: Add a contact us page to allow users to communicate with Seedlink and implement with EmailJs.
+* **Social Media Sharing** - Allow users to share available produce on the marketplace directly to their social media accounts.
+* **Chat functionality** - Allows registered users to private message individual members and order surplus produce directly.
+* **Advanced User Profile** - Allow users to customize their own profile with custom information they wish to provide and share with other members.

 ## 3. **Database Design**
 MongoDB was the database solution used for the website development, using the below, structured plan.